seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Magic Mouth
 	- Apply a chapstick made of honeycomb and jade dust and kiss a surface to make a magic mouth
 - Magic Weapon
 - Protection from Poison
+	- A pill that forces poisons out of your body
 - Pyrotechnics
 	- Just fireworks
 - Rope Trick
-	- Use a scalpal  to cut into the fabric of space that opens to a random point in the universe.
+	- Use a scalpel to cut an opening into the fabric of space that opens to a random point in the universe.
 - See Invisibility
+	-
 - Skywrite
 	- A firework mortar that launches whatever is written on it into the sky
 - Spider Climb
+	-4 Mechanical or temporary arms attached to the back
+## 3rd level
+- web
+	- Mixing two vials together to create an explosive concoction that leaves a sticky mess
 - Blink
+	- Use a scalpel to cut a small slash in the fabric of space that shunts to the Ethereal Plane
-- Catnap Enchantment
+- Catnap
+	- Hypnotizes your allies for a short but powerful rest
 - Flame Arrows
+- Dispel Magic
+- Elemental Weapon
 - Fly
+	- A backpack with unfurls a skeleton of propellers and rotors
 - Gaseous Form
+	- A potion that liquefies it's user and then quickly boils them into a gaseous form
 - Glyph of Warding
+	- Use chalk made of incense infused with diamond to draw a glyph.
+The incense smells like ginger for explosive runes, and lavender for spell runes.
 - Haste
+	- A godawful strong licorice drink
 - Protection from Energy
-- Revivify	Necromancy
+- Revivify
+- Intellect Fortress
 - Tiny Servant
 - Water Breathing
+	- Use a potion to grow gills
 - Water Walk
+	- Imbue rocks, stones, wood, any sturdy material nearby to fly to the position your foot is landing
+# 4th level
 - Arcane Eye
-- Death Ward
+	- A small mechanical eye with mechanical wings
 - Elemental Bane
 - Fabricate
 - Freedom of Movement
 - Leomund's Secret Chest
 - Mordenkainen's Faithful Hound
+	- Blow a small silent whistle to summon
 - Mordenkainen's Private Sanctum
 - Otiluke's Resilient Sphere
-	- Blow from a bubble blower dipped in amber
+	- Blow from a bubble wand dipped in amber
 - Stone Shape
 - Stoneskin
+- Summon Construct
 ### 5th level
 - Animate Objects
+	- Throw googly eyes onto objects to give them life for a brief moment
 - Bigby's Hand
+	- A large mechanical hand
 - Creation
 - Greater Restoration
 - Skill Empowerment